 Drive Traffic to Your Blog

 Do you want to bring life to your blog?
-It goes without saying a blog without readers and engagement is a dead blog.
-There is no value in maintaining a blog if no one wants to consume your content.
+Of course you do!
+A blog without readers and engagement is a dead blog.
+There’s no value in maintaining a blog if no one wants to consume your content.

-When you try to bring some traffic, always try to attract the right segment of readers who love the type of content you publish.
+When you try to bring in traffic, always try to attract the right segment of readers who will love the type of content you publish.
 Otherwise, they won’t stick around, which won’t be profitable for you in the long run.

 A few different ways to drive traffic to your blog are:

 - Blog commenting: Actively comment on popular blogs in your niche and get involved in the conversations.
-When users click on your name, they’ll be directed to your blog provided that the blog allows backlink from commenter’s name.
+When users click on your name, they’ll be directed to your blog (provided that the blog you commented on allows backlinks from a commenter’s name).